sunkmechie/BashBox/README.md

 ## Overview

-CLI Tools is a self-contained Bash application that runs entirely in the terminal.
+BashBox is a self-contained Bash application that runs entirely in the terminal.
 It is built for users who need reliable, offline document and image processing without relying on external services or graphical applications.

 **Key characteristics:**